sensu/sensu-docs/content/sensu-core/0.29/installation/configuration-managment.md

     parent: installation
 ---

-Configuration management is highly recommended to get Sensu deployed into production and at scale.
-Here are a few reasons why:
+We highly recommend using configuration management tools to deploy Sensu in production and at scale.

-* Version pin Sensu related software to avoid issues due to version drift as new Sensu components are deployed.
+* Pin versions of Sensu-related software to avoid issues due to version drift as new Sensu components are deployed.
-* Quickly scale horizontally with Sensu Servers, RabbitMQ servers and Redis servers.
+* Scale Sensu horizontally with additional Sensu, RabbitMQ, and Redis servers.
-* Ensure configuration between Sensu Servers remains the same.
+* Ensure consistent configuration between Sensu Servers.

-There are number of configuration management tools that have well defined modules to assist in that effort.
-Below are resources to help get you started.
+The following configuration management tools have well-defined Sensu modules to help you get started.

 ### Puppet
 The [Puppet][1] Sensu module can be found on the [Puppet Forge][2].